Lolito-Lindsey-Official/faq-accordion/README.md

 ### Screenshot

-Find the final screenshot using this file path: insert screenshot here
+Find the final screenshot using this file path: assets/images/faq-accordion-screenshot-final

 ### Links